Nzrilll/Nzrilll/README.md

-- 👋 Hi, I’m @Nzrilll
+- 👋 Hi, I’m @Nazril
-- 👀 I’m interested in Game
+- 👀 I’m interested in Game and drawing
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently learning desain
 - 💞️ I’m looking to collaborate on my self
 - 📫 How to reach me?
 Nope